 - A failure to provide heating

-These are just a few of many examples, and you can see a more complete list here.
+These are just a few of many examples.

 Security Deposit Regulations in Colorado